-In 1777 Mary was invited to court by Queen Charlotte, to help look after her rapidly expanding brood of young princesses, and she remained a courtier until early 1783.
-For several months in 1779 the adolescent Prince of Wales became infatuated with her.
+In 1777 Mary was invited to court by Queen Charlotte, to help look after her rapidly expanding brood of young princesses, and she remained a courtier until late 1782 For several months in 1779 the adolescent Prince of Wales became infatuated with her.

-On leaving St James’s Palace in January 1783, she took apartments in Piccadilly and became a member of the Bas Bleu (Bluestocking) circle; she counted Hannah More, Frances Burney and Mary Delany among her literary friends.
+After leaving St James’s Palace in December 1782, she took apartments near Piccadilly and became a member of the Bas Bleu (Bluestocking) circle; she counted Hannah More, Frances Burney and Mary Delany among her literary friends.
 She dined frequently at the houses of Sir Joshua Reynolds and Horace Walpole and met Samuel Johnson on several occasions.
 Throughout this time she maintained a meticulously detailed diary, recording her daily activities, conversations and private thoughts.
 In 1785 she married John Dickenson, only son of John Dickenson of Birch Hall, near Manchester.

 The substantial archive of Mary Hamilton is a remarkable survival.
 It comprises:

 - Approximately 1,200 pages of autograph diary describing in detail Hamilton’s daily life, chiefly between her leaving court in November 1782 and marrying John Dickenson in June 1785;

 - A very large collection of letters and notes sent to Mary Hamilton by her relatives and friends, but also including letters addressed to her husband, together with occasional explanatory notes, drafts or copies of letters by Mary Hamilton herself, 1768-1815;